 Remedies available to those who suffer on-the-job amputation injuries

-On-the-job accidents can happen for many reasons.
-Whether the injury is a true accident or the result of an employer failing to follow OSHA regulations, compensation is generally available to help cover the costs associated with the accident through a workers’ compensation claim.
+On-the-job accidents can happen for many different reasons.
+Whether the injury is a true accident or the result of an employer failing to follow Occupational Safety Health Administration regulations, workers’ compensation is generally available to help cover the costs associated with the accident through filing for a workers’ compensation claim.
 Benefits through the workers’ compensation program are designed to cover lost wages and other costs associated with the injury.